Stuttgart Hauptbahnhof: Operations

 In 1994, Stuttgart Hauptbahnhof was the source of 49,400 passengers in regional traffic (excluding the S-Bahn) and 39,000 in long-distance traffic (ICE, IC, IR) each day.
 With about 210,000 passengers per day, the station was the biggest in Baden-Wuerttemberg in 2005.
 More than 12,000 people transferred daily between Stadtbahn and regional services in 2014.

 According to DB data 164 long-distance trains, 426 regional trains (as of 2009) and 650 S-Bahn trains (as of 2005) serve the station daily.

 Long-distance connections

 The most significant long-distance connections available at the Stuttgart Hauptbahnhof are listed here:

 Regional connections

 In most cases, these connection start or end in Stuttgart.
 This means that for most connections that go through Stuttgart Hauptbahnhof, a change of trains is necessary.
 As part of the Stuttgart 21 project, with Stuttgart Hbf becoming a through-station, most regional connections would no longer require the change of trains.

 Among the seven local regional lines starting in Stuttgart, the line to Tübingen, with an average of 32,100 passengers during the week, was the most used in 2014.

+In addition, the Schienenverkehrsgesellschaft mbH (SVG) operates Freizeitexpress (FEX) services on Saturday/Sunday and during holidays.